toddstoffer/jekyll-academic-resume/README.md

 1. Sign In to GitHub
 2. Select the + sign in the top right corner, and Import repository.
-3. In the first field enter the URL for this repository [NEED URL]
+3. In the first field enter this URL https://github.com/toddstoffer/jekyll-academic-resume
 4. Name your repo [USERNAME].github.io Replacing [USERNAME] with your individual GitHub.com username
 5. Click Begin Import
 6. Once complete visit [USERNAME].github.io in your browser to see your new site